zjoasan/Virtual-Display-Driver/README.md

 ## Installation

-1. Download the latest version from the releases page, and extract the contents to a folder.
+1. Download the latest version from the above or the website, and extract the contents to a folder.
 2. Copy the `\IddSampleDriver\` folder and its contents to `C:\IddSampleDriver\` before installing the driver **(important!)**.
 3. Right click and run the *.bat file **as an Administrator** to add the driver certificate as a trusted root certificate.
 4. Don't install the inf.
 Open device manager, click on any device, then click on the "Action" menu and click "Add Legacy Hardware".